 Otterhead Forest School's well trained staff team offer a wealth of experience from a varitety of backgrounds which include mainstream teaching, Outdoor education, Environmental studies and Tree Surgery.
 It could be argued that Otterhead Forest School employ some of the most experienced practitioners in the country.
 This wealth of knowledge allows Forest School students to benefit from a high quality, deep level learning experience.

 Josh qualified with a level 3 national diploma in outdoor leisure in 2011 from bicton college.
 He then attended Bath Spa University and studied developmental geography for two years.
 Josh found Forest School through a private company based near bath.
 He worked there in the kindergarten department and ran holiday clubs for young people aged 3 to 14 for two years.
-Josh grew up in the blackdown hills, a mile from Otterhead, and became aware of our Forest School through its locality.
+Josh grew up in the Blackdown hills, a mile from Otterhead, and became aware of our Forest School through its locality.
 Josh joined our team in January 2016 and works with a variety of young people, including groups and one to one programmes.
-Josh enjoys the challenge of working with early years in the outdoors and is keen to specialise in this area in the future.
+Since then Josh has progressed to be a member of the senior leadership team.

 Ali achieved a degree in Archaeology and Environmental Studies before going on to complete a masters in Environmental Archaeology and Palaeoeconomy.
 After working as an archaeologist throughout the UK Ali undertook a career in secondary Teaching spanning over twenty years.
 Her specialism was Geography.
 She took on Curriculum Lead before becoming a Head of Year.
 Her most recent post in school was the Every Child Matters Co-ordinator which included Careers, Work Experience, PSHE and Sex & Relationship Education.
 Whilst completing the Level 3 Forest School training course Ali decided this was were her future lay, gave up teaching and became a Forest School Leader.
 She transferred her teaching skills into Forest School and developed a range of educational qualifications for young people, which were tailored to coincide with the Forest School ethos.
 Ali spent a year working towards becoming a Bushcraft Instructor which helped to enhance her forest School Practice.
 Since 2010 Ali has been successfully running Forest School training.
 She has developed the current programme of training offered at Otterhead, which includes Forest School Level 2 and 3 as well as Agored Cymru’s Outdoor Learning suite of qualifications.
 Ali is an Associate Trainer with Cambium Sustainable.